leddoo/kibi/plan/main.md

 - todo:
+    - better pp:
+        - rm vec.
+        - generic layout.
     - term pp.
-    - pp generic layout impl.
     - error messages.
         - elab errors.
             - 1) we should probably have `'err` and copy all error